jkbquabeck/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/DTR_Tutorial.md

 #### Negotiation

 The DTR Asset from Bob is now available for Alice to request via contract negotiation.
-But at the moment it is still empty.
+Currently it is still empty.
 Alice has to register Digital Twin (DT) at her DTR.
 SOURCE FOR THIS: https://github.com/eclipse-tractusx/sldt-digital-twin-registry/tree/main/docs#access-control-to-digital-twins-based-on-the-bpn-business-partner-number-tenantid
 Continue the tutorial in Consume Digital Twins